Cupping for pelvic floor dysfunction

 • Improves mobility

-How cupping can help with pelvic floor
+Here’s how cupping can help support your pelvic health:

 • Encourages muscle relaxation and nervous system downregulation

-• chronic pelvic pain
+• Chronic pelvic pain

 Dr. Mackenzie providing cupping treatment at Root To Rise in Saco, Maine.